Repository Config

 branch-protections[*].parameters.allow-stale-branch-merge

-When status checks are required (requires-status-checks
+When requiring status checks (required-status-check-jobs

 Enabling allow-stale-branch-merge